AT JESSOP CHILDREN’S CENTRE OUR AIM IS:

-Our Outreach Worker, Clare, is available to meet with you to discuss issues you may be facing and refer you to relevant services to help you work through these.
+Our Outreach Worker, Dominique, is available to meet with you to discuss issues you may be facing and refer you to relevant services to help you work through these.

-TO VIEW THE CHILDREN'S CENTRE AUTUMN PROGRAM 2013 Click here
+TO VIEW THE CHILDREN'S CENTRE SPRING 2014 PROGRAMME Click here

 Following an Ofsted Inspection on Wednesday 2nd and Thursday 3rd May 2012 Jessop Children's Centre was judged to be 'Outstanding'.
 We are obviously delighted with this result.
 To view the Centre Manager's covering letter and the full Ofsted report please see below: